 - Harmonious business relationships with the main partners

-Checklist for analyzing the opportunities and risks of a company
+What is a checklist for analyzing the opportunities and risks of a company in SWOT analysis?

 - Foreign trade development